 Obviously, knowing what your driving record is as well as how to check it online can both be very beneficial pieces of information to have.
 This is because knowing things like if you have a suspended license could easily mean the difference between resolving the issue or getting pulled over one day and taken to jail.
 In fact, did you know that in some states individuals who drive while suspended face a maximum sentence of a year in jail and/or a $5,000 fine?
 For this reason, it definitely pays to check your driving record from time to time.
 Fortunately, there are a number of ways this can be accomplished.

 Anyone can use the DMV website to look up their driving record.
 Unfortunately, you will have to pay a fee in order to use the service on the website to look up your record.
 However, anyone who has had experience with a suspended license will tell you that the fee is well worth the investment compared to what finding out something is wrong with your license by getting pulled over could cost you.

 Check By State

 It is important to realize that while traffic tickets do go on your driving record and can affect the status of your license, you are not going to be able to see how much they cost or how to pay them on the BMV/DMV website.
 Unfortunately, traffic tickets can only be paid at the traffic court for the area you live in.
-Generally, you have to take a trip to the traffic count in order to pay your tickets.
-Keep in mind, most traffic courts do offer an online option for individuals to pay their traffic tickets.
-You would just have to do a search on the Internet or contact the traffic court to ask if they have an online pay option.
+Generally, you have to take a trip to the traffic count in order to pay for your tickets.
+Keep in mind, most traffic courts do offer an online option for individuals to pay for their traffic tickets.
+You would just have to do a search on the Internet or contact the traffic court to ask if they have an online payment option.